Skip to content

 I recommend you do the excursion to Balicasag and the Virgin Island.
 There are dozens of tour operators to choose from.
 The tour is divided into three parts: the first part is dedicated to dolphin spotting (the photo at the beginning of the article).

 Then you will make a stop at Balicasag.
 This island is famous for snorkeling because several sea turtles live along the coast.
 You’ll have to pay a fee to dive, and if you have to choose between the two (snorkeling or turtles), I recommend seeing the sea turtles.
 It’s a wonderful experience.
-Some are huge, and it’s not easy to see them in the open sea.

 Finally, you will get to Virgin Island, famous for its long stretch of white sandy beach that, during low tide, spans around 1 hectare.